 In March of 1966, my great grandfather Dr. Fergus O’Connor received the medal of the Holy Cross Pro Ecclesia et Pontifice from Pope Paul VI in recognition of his contributions to medicine for over sixty years.
 The papal nuncio came to the house at 193 Earl Street in Kingston, Ontario to bestow the medal, due to the advanced age of the recipient, celebrating Mass there as well.
-Last March, when my late Aunt Mary's belongings were being distributed among the relatives, I happened to come across the certificate that accompanied the medal from the pope.
+In March of 2008, when my late Aunt Mary's belongings were being distributed among the relatives, I happened to come across the certificate that accompanied the medal from the pope.
 (See photo above.)
 According to the Catholic Encyclopedia:

 The medal Pro Ecclesia et Pontifice was instituted by Pope Leo XIII (17 July, 1888, "Quod Singulari") in memory of his golden sacerdotal jubilee, and bestowed on those women and men who had merited well by aiding and promoting, and by other excellent ways and means assisted in making the jubilee and the Vatican Exposition successful.
 This decoration was made a permanent distinction only in October, 1898 (Giobbio, see below).
 Its object is to reward those who in a general way deserve well of the pope on account of services done for the Church and its head.
 The medal is of gold, silver or bronze.
 The decoration is not subject to chancery fees.
 The medal is a cross made octangular in form by fleurs-de-lis fixed in the angles of the cross in a special manner.
 The extremities of the cross are of a slightly patonce form.
 In the centre of the cross is a small medal with an image of its founder, and encircling the image are the words LEO XIII P. M. ANNO X (tenth year of his pontificate).
 On the obverse side are the papal emblems in the centre, and in the circle surrounding the emblems the motto PRO DEO ET PONTIFICE is stamped.
 On the obverse surface of the branches of the cross are comets — which with the fleurs-de-lis form the coat of arms of the Pecci family.
 On the reverse side are stamped the words, PRIDIE (left branch); KAL. (top branch); JANUAR. (right branch); 1888 (at the foot).
 The ribbon is purple, with delicate lines of white and yellow on each border.
 The decoration is worn on the right side of breast.Fergus Joseph O'Connor was the son of Charles and Emily O'Connor of Long Point Farm, born on April 1, 1879, Easter Sunday.
 As Fergus' second son and namesake wrote of him: "It's hard to describe a man with such integrity of character.
 He was the perfect son to his parents -- the brother to his only sister and complete support to his family."
 (Dr. Fergus James O'Connor, Because You asked For It)